Susan Alderman

 Department of Graduate Studies

-She has worked as a nurse researcher for the Department of Neurology, Stroke Team at the McGovern Medical School from 2008 to 2014.
-Dr. Alderman has worked on various industry and NIH trials, including the first US trial using stem cells to treat acute stroke.
-She has presented her research at numerous national and international conferences.
-Her dissertation work received substantial support from the Partner’s Nursing scholarship program.
-As a NIH StrokeNet trainee/Fellow (2016-2017), she received continued funding for her research in cognitive impairment after acute stroke.
+Susan Alderman, PhD, RN, has been a registered nurse since 1987.
+She currently serves as nursing faculty at Cizik School of Nursing.
+She also serves as a manuscript reviewer for several neurology journals and has had a research manual accepted for publication.
+Dr. Alderman has worked as a nurse research coordinator (2008-2014) for the Dept. of Neurology/ Stroke Team and as Clinical Research Director (2016-2024) at the Institute for Stroke and Cerebrovascular Disease, McGovern Medical School.
+Dr. Alderman has served as primary investigator for three trials and worked on various industry and NIH trials, including the first US trial using stem cells to treat acute stroke.
+Dr. Alderman has presented at numerous national and international conferences.
+Her dissertation work received substantial support from the Partner’s Nursing scholarship program and as a NIH StrokeNet trainee/Fellow (2016-2017).

 Education